Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/starter-project/kotlin.md

 image: public/screenshots/tutorials/client-sdk/android-app-to-phone/nav-graph.png
 ```

-The application consists of four screens:
+The application consists of three screens:

 - **login** - responsible for logging the user
 - **main** - allows to start a call and listens for incoming call